Sam Finley: Bristol Rovers

 On 26 May 2021, Finley agreed to join League Two side Bristol Rovers on a two-year contract active from 1 July, linking back up with former-Fleetwood manager Joey Barton.
 Having missed all of pre-season after contracting COVID-19 as well as picking up a muscle injury, Finley missed Rovers' first two matches of the season and made his debut on 14 August in a 2–0 home defeat to Stevenage.
 Finley scored his first goal for the club the following week when he curled a consolation goal into the top corner from 25 yards as Rovers lost 4–1 at Exeter City.
 Finley took the captain's armband for the final match of the season, a 7–0 win over Scunthorpe United that saw Rovers move into the final automatic promotion place on goals scored.

 On 20 September 2022, Finley signed a new contract with the club that would see his stay extended until the summer of 2024.

 Following the departure of Paul Coutts, Finley was named club captain prior to the commencement of the 2023–24 season.
 On 19 September 2023, he scored his first goal since April 2022 in a 3–1 EFL Trophy defeat to West Ham United U21s.
 In April 2024, following Rovers' penultimate match of the season, Finley announced that he would be departing the club upon the expiration of his contract at the end of the season.

 Tranmere Rovers

 On 4 June 2024, Finley agreed to join League Two side Tranmere Rovers on a two-year contract.
 On 25 April 2025, he was suspended for 13 games by the Football Association for homophobic abuse directed to Walsall striker Jamille Matt.

+On 12 May 2026, Tranmere announced the player would stay with the club until the end of the 2026–27 season.